cyberphone/web2native-bridge/README.md

 All I/O is between the components is performed through <code>stdin</code> and <code>stdout</code>.

-For easing debugging there is also a logging system available at <code>install/logs</code>.
+For debugging purposes there is also a logging system available at <code>install/logs</code>.

 ### Security Considerations
 Since an emulator *by definion* isn't the "real thing" some limitations apply.
 That is, the Web2Native Bridge